microsoft/appcenter-sdk-android/CONTRIBUTING.md

 ### Workflow and validation

 1. Fork the repository and create your branch from `develop`.
+1. Run `git submodule update --init` before opening the solution if you don't want errors in the test application.
+1. To run the test app that uses project references to the SDK sources:
+   1. Select build variant `projectDependencyVanillaDebug` before hitting gradle sync.
+   1. Disable `Instant run` in Android Studio settings before running.
+1. To run unit tests within Android Studio, disable `Configure on demand` in Android Studio `Compiler` settings.
-1. Make sure all tests have passed and your code is covered: run `gradlew coverageReport`command to generate report.
+1. Make sure all tests have passed and your code is covered: run `gradlew coverageReport` command to generate report.
 1. Make sure that there are no lint errors: run `gradlew assemble lint` command.
 1. After creating a pull request, sign the CLA, if you haven't already.